intel/kernel-fuzzer-for-xen-project/README.md

-# VMI Kernel Fuzzer for Xen Project*
+# kfx: VMI Kernel Fuzzer for Xen Project*

 This project is intended to illustrate the harnessing required to fuzz a Linux kernel module using AFL through the Xen VMI API.
 The tool utilizes Xen VM forks to perform the fuzzing, thus allowing for parallel fuzzing/multiple AFL instances to fuzz at the same time.
 Coverage guidance for AFL is achieved using Capstone to dynamically disassemble the target code to locate